-Key considerations
+Key decisions

-- It is important to define as clearly as possible what areas, buildings, and/or units will be receiving the services. - Your service agreement should include a map or specifically listed addresses. - You may want to include maps or addresses in a schedule to the agreement, which will make it easer to update without changing the rest of the agreement.
+- How many houses and / or buildings are there in the service area? - Are there any buildings or areas that are excluded?
+Key considerations - Your service agreement should include a map or specifically listed addresses. - You may want to include maps or addresses in a schedule to the agreement, which will make it easer to update without changing the rest of the agreement.